 1 bunch of regular or baby spinach, thoroughly washed and dried

-If making cold soba noodles, instead of a warm saute, add some peeled, seeded and shredded cucumber.
-Also, if making it cold, sometimes I also like to add crab and mayo, similar to a Kani salad, but with noodles!
+If making cold soba noodles, instead of a warm saute, just slightly steam the vegetables, then cool and add some peeled, seeded and shredded cucumber.
+Keep chilled until ready to serve.
+Also, if making it cold, sometimes I also like to add crab, then mayo to the below dressing, similar to a Kani salad, but with noodles!

 2 tablespoons sesame oil

 2 tablespoons tamari or soy sauce

 1. In a large pot, bring 5 quarts salted to a boil.
 Add noodles and boil until al dente.
 Drain noodles in a colander and immediately rinse with cold water.
 In a large bowl toss noodles with 1 teaspoon sesame oil.
 Set aside.

 2. Combine the remaining sesame oil, the rice vinegar sugar and the water in a measuring cup or small bowl.
 Set aside.

 3. In a large non-stick skillet heat 1 tablespoon vegetable oil over moderately high heat. then add carrots and bell peppers.
 Saute until tender and slightly caramelized.
 Remove to a separate bowl.
 Now add the tablespoon of sesame oil to the skillet, and add ginger, garlic and scallions.
 Saute for 3 minutes, then add all the spinach at once, stirring and tossing until spinach is wilted.

 4, Add the carrots and bell peppers back to the pan and let cook 1 more minute.
 Scrape the vegetable mixture over the noodles and toss well.

 5. Pour the dressing into that same skillet, scraping up all the bits of flavor stuck to the pan (the fond), and cook until slightly reduced and thickened.
 Immediately pour over noodle-vegetable mixture and toss well.
 Season with salt and pepper to taste.